andrew--r/channels/README.md

-# YouTube channels for frontend developers
+# YouTube (mostly, but not only) channels for frontend developers

-A collection of useful YouTube channels for javascript developers and web designers.
+A collection of useful YouTube channels and other videos sources for javascript developers and web designers.

 Feel free to make a pull request with missing channel.